quicwg/base-drafts/draft-ietf-quic-recovery.md

 Probe packets MUST NOT be blocked by the congestion controller.
-A sender MUST however count these packets as being additionally in flight, since these packets adds network load without establishing packet loss.
+A sender MUST however count these packets as being additionally in flight, since these packets add network load without establishing packet loss.
 Note that sending probe packets might cause the sender's bytes in flight to exceed the congestion window until an acknowledgement is received that establishes loss or delivery of packets.